 In addition to the professional staff and Trustees, the work of DCPL is carried out by a corps of over 100 dedicated volunteers who contribute hundreds of hours to DCPL’s committees.
 Sign up for a committee or other volunteer opportunities with DCPL!

 The Development Committee is tasked with sustaining and increasing individual and business memberships, the pursuit of corporate sponsorships, and foundation giving.
 The committee also develops a comprehensive calendar of fundraising events aimed at increasing DCPL’s financial stability in order to further its mission.
-Chair: Melissa Cohen, AIA and Howard Berger
+Co-chairs: Melissa Cohen, AIA and Howard Berger

 The Landmarks Committee advises the DC Board of Trustees on the status and designation of landmarks and historic districts within the District of Columbia.
 The committee also identifies historic structures, sites or other features that should be preserved and prioritizes their designation; conducts research and prepares nominations of buildings submitted to the DC Historic Preservation Review Board for listing in the DC Inventory of Historic Sites; and reviews nominations prepared by other groups and recommends action to the Board.
-Chair: Peter Sefton
+Co-chairs: Peter Sefton and John DeFerrari

 The Project Review Committee is responsible for the review and evaluation of development projects and planning efforts that have an impact on historic preservation in the District of Columbia.
 The role of the committee is to encourage, within the context of preservation, high standards of contemporary design, so that old and new are compatible, yet differentiated; to ensure that historic preservation practices are informed by good urban planning principles; and to acknowledge landscape architecture in preservation.
 Chair: Rob McClennan